isomerpages/moe-ncps/_parents-and-students/Information for Parents/Information for Parents.md

 #####  Communication with the School

-1\.
-Please update any changes to your contact numbers with your child’s/ward’s Form Teacher.
+1. Please update any changes to your contact numbers with your child’s/ward’s Form Teacher.

-2\.
-Home supervision and support is necessary to ensure your child/ward’s performance in school.
+1. Home supervision and support is necessary to ensure your child/ward’s performance in school.
 Kindly check your child’s/ward’s written work assigned by the teachers updated in their Student Diary.
 The Student Diary can be used to facilitate two way communication with the teachers.

-3\.
-Please inform your child’s/ward’s Form teacher if your child has a medical condition and is unable to participate in physical activities.
+1. Please inform your child’s/ward’s Form teacher if your child has a medical condition and is unable to participate in physical activities.

-4\.
-A Letter of consent will be issued to your child/ward if he/she is required to come to school for CCA, remedial, supplementary lessons, learning journeys etc.
+1. A Letter of consent will be issued to your child/ward if he/she is required to come to school for CCA, remedial, supplementary lessons, learning journeys etc.

-**C) Others**
+##### Others

-1\.
-Please label your child’s/ward’s personal belongings.
+1. Please label your child’s/ward’s personal belongings.
 Teach your child not to leave his/her belongings unattended at all times.

-2\.
-Name tags should be ironed onto the right side of blouses/shirts and PE T-shirts.
+1. Name tags should be ironed onto the right side of blouses/shirts and PE T-shirts.

-3\.
-If your child forgets to bring pocket money to school, he/she can approach the staff at the General Office for assistance.
+1. If your child forgets to bring pocket money to school, he/she can approach the staff at the General Office for assistance.

-4\.
-The school encourages students to engage in silent reading before the flag-raising ceremony.
+1. The school encourages students to engage in silent reading before the flag-raising ceremony.